GRGong/Rpadi_OrgDb/README.md

 ### Installation Instructions

 1. **Download and Install the OrgDb Database**
    First, download the `.tar.gz` file from the link above.
-After downloading, decompress the file and install the database in R using the following command:
+After downloading, decompress the file (`tar -zxvf org.Rpadi.eg.db.tar.gz`) and install the database in R using the following command:

    ```r
    install.packages("PATH_TO/org.Rpadi.eg.db", repos = NULL, type = "source", force = TRUE)